Samuel Pepys: Great Plague

 Outbreaks of plague were not unusual events in London; major epidemics had occurred in 1592, 1603, 1625 and 1636.
-Furthermore, Pepys was not among the group of people who were most at risk.
+Furthermore, Pepys was not among the groups of people who were most at risk.
 He did not live in cramped housing, he did not routinely mix with the poor, and he was not required to keep his family in London in the event of a crisis.
-It was not until June 1665 that the unusual seriousness of the plague became apparent, so Pepys's activities in the first five months of 1665 were not significantly affected by it.
+It was not until June 1665 that the unusual seriousness of the plague became apparent, so Pepys' activities in the first five months of 1665 were not significantly affected by it.
 Claire Tomalin wrote that 1665 was, to Pepys, one of the happiest years of his life.
 He worked very hard that year, and the outcome was that he quadrupled his fortune.
 In his annual summary on 31 December, he wrote, "I have never lived so merrily (besides that I never got so much) as I have done this plague time".

 Nonetheless, Pepys was certainly concerned about the plague.
 On 16 August he wrote:

 He also chewed tobacco as a protection against infection, and worried that wig-makers might be using hair from the corpses as a raw material.
 Furthermore, it was Pepys who suggested that the Navy Office should evacuate to Greenwich, although he did offer to remain in town himself.
 He later took great pride in his stoicism.
 Meanwhile, Elisabeth Pepys was sent to Woolwich.
-She did not return to Seething Lane until January 1666, and was shocked by the sight of St Olave's churchyard, where 300 people had been buried.
+She did not return to Seething Lane until January 1666 and was shocked by the sight of St Olave's churchyard, where 300 people had been buried.